Skip to content

 After you have completed the Department Pre-Employment form and have a Social Security Number (SSN), contact the Department HR Representative to:

 2. Schedule to met with them in the Department Administrative Office (383 FASB) to complete your I-9 form.
 This meeting must take place not less than 3 business days before the start date listed on your signed offer letter.
+(Graduate students, this only applies to you if you are being paid through a Teaching Assistantship, Research Assistantship, or Graduate Assistantship.)

 • To the meeting with the Department HR Representative, plan to bring the appropriate documentation: I-9EmploymentEligibilityVerification.pdf (irs.gov) (see page 5; you do NOT need to do anything with this form) AND your Social Security Number (SSN).